Noëlla Rouget: Biography

 For a long time, like many other survivors of the Holocaust and deportations, Rouget did not speak of her experiences.
 However, in 1965, she was called to testify during the trial of Jacques Vasseur, head of the Gestapo in Angers who was responsible for the death of her first fiancé.
-Vasseur was sentenced to death, but Rouget, who had forgiven him, requested that President De Gaulle give his full pardon, who granted it.
+Vasseur was sentenced to death, but Rouget, who had forgiven him, requested that President de Gaulle give his full pardon; ultimately, de Gaulle granted it.
 During the 1980s, faced with the rise of Holocaust denial, Rouget ended her silence on the matter.

-When a Lausanne schoolteacher, Mariette Paschoud,[15] publicly denied the gas chambers, Noëlla sent the teacher an open letter in the Gazette de Lausanne on 20 August 1986.
+When a Lausanne schoolteacher, Mariette Paschoud, publicly denied the reality of the Nazi gas chambers, Noëlla sent the teacher an open letter in the Gazette de Lausanne on 20 August 1986.
 The letter was also published by the magazine Voix et Faces, which published many open letters written to Holocaust deniers, some of which were previously published in the magazine L'Hebdo.

 Rouget testified to her experience on the television program Temps Present, presented by Radio Télévision Suisse on 19 February 1987.

 From then on, Rouget testified to her experiences at various schools across Switzerland and in the Alps regions of France.
 She would say, in the words of Albert Camus, "Who in this world would respond to the terrible obstinacy of crime if not the obstinacy of testimony".
 She gave speeches on every anniversary of German Surrender at the Consulate of France in Geneva.
 From 1997 until 2017, she took part in Yom HaShoah.
 She would also accompany classes of schoolchildren on trips from Geneva to Auschwitz.
 At the funeral of Geneviève de Gaulle-Anthonioz in 2002, Rouget paid tribute to her on behalf of ADIR in Bossey and the Notre-Dame de Paris.
 She also paid tribute to other friends, such as Paule de Schoulepnikoff.

-On 14 May 2011, Rouget, along with Marie-José Chombart de Lauwe, Stéphane Hessel, Raymond Aubrac, and Daniel Cordier signed the Appel de Thorens-Glières, which aimed to republicize the message of the National Council of the Resistance.
+On 14 May 2011, Rouget, along with Marie-José Chombart de Lauwe, Stéphane Hessel, Raymond Aubrac, and Daniel Cordier, signed the Appel de Thorens-Glières, which aimed to republicize the message of the National Council of the Resistance.
 During a speech at the International School of Geneva in 2013, she said "When I talk to you about the sufferings that we experienced in Ravensbrück, I speak to preach vigilance to the younger generations because if Auschwitz was possible, Auschwitz is possible as long as hatred of others, racism and hatred reign in the world".
 On 15 June 2016, she unveiled a commemorative plaque in front of the La Gumfluh chalet, where she stayed under the service of ADIR.
 It honored the people who served there, including Irène Gander-Dubuis, known as Mademoiselle Irène.
-In a 12 September 2019 Le Monde article, Benoît Hopquin devoted two whole pages to Rouget, which highlighted the action she took to save Jacques Vasseur.
+In a 12 September 2019 Le Monde article, Benoît Hopquin devoted two whole pages to Rouget, highlighting the action she took to save Jacques Vasseur.
 The article was echoed by France Inter and France 24.

-Noëlla Rouget died in Geneva on 22 November 2020 at the age of 100.